developerpiru/TRACS/README.md

 A Linux server running Ubuntu 18.04 LTS is recommended for AWS, GCP, Azure, or other Linux VM cloud provider.
 If you are unfamiliar with Linux, you can also use a Windows 10 Pro instance on Azure and install TRACS using Docker.
 In Azure, select a [Dv3 or Ev3 based VM which support Nested Virtualization](https://azure.microsoft.com/en-us/blog/introducing-the-new-dv3-and-ev3-vm-sizes/) so that you can use Docker.
 At this time, AWS does not support Nested Virtualization while [GCP supports it on Linux only](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances).

 **Note:** Nested Virtualization is only required to run Linux-based Docker containers in a Linux VM.
-Hence if you want to do this, use Azure.
+So if you want to do this, use Azure.

 ## Using TRACS natively or in a Docker container
 Secondly, you need to decide whether you will run **TRACS natively** on your local or remote server, or if you will run it inside a **Docker container** (a VM instance).
 Our Docker container provides a ready-to-go virtual instance with TRACS and all of its required components installed.
 All you have to do is download and build the container (a one time step).
-Of course, you must have Docker isntalled.
+Of course, you must have [Docker](https://www.docker.com/get-started) installed.
 This will allow you to run TRACS on Windows, Linux, or Mac OS.

 You can also install TRACS natively without the need for Docker in Linux and Mac OS.
 To do this, you must have Python 3.6+ installed, along with Bowtie2, Cutadapt, and MAGeCK 0.5.5.